sourcegraph/cody/CONTRIBUTING.md

 ## What contributions are accepted?

 In short, we are open to nearly all contributions!
-We love feedback in all forms, issues, comments, PRs, etc!
+We love feedback in all forms, issues, comments, PRs, etc.

 ## Contributing large changes, new features, etc.

-Unless you feel confident your change will be accepted (trivial bug fixes, code cleanup, etc) you should first create an issue or a [Sourcegraph RFC](https://handbook.sourcegraph.com/communication/rfcs#external-contributors) (preferred for bigger changes) to discuss your change with us.
+Unless you feel confident your change will be accepted (trivial bug fixes, code cleanup, etc.) you should first create an issue or a [Sourcegraph RFC](https://handbook.sourcegraph.com/communication/rfcs#external-contributors) (preferred for bigger changes) to discuss your change with us.
 This lets us all discuss the design and proposed implementation of your change, which helps ensure your time is well spent and that your contribution will be accepted.

 ## Code of Conduct